-Professional indemnity insurance from the NPA was in place and was valid and in date until June 2019.
+Professional indemnity insurance from the NPA was in place and was valid and in date until the end of June 2020.
 Records of controlled drugs (CDs) and patient returned CDs were all seen to be in order.
-The address that a CD was received from was often not included in the records.
-The inspector gave advice about this.
-Out-of-date CDs were separated from regular CD stock and labelled appropriately.
-A sample of Palexia 50mg tablets was checked for record accuracy and was seen to be correct.
+Patient returned CDs were separated from regular CD stock and labelled appropriately.
+A sample of a random CD was checked for record accuracy and was seen to be correct.
 The controlled drug balances were checked weekly.

-The responsible pharmacist record was seen as complete and the responsible pharmacist notice was displayed in pharmacy where patients could see it.
-The fridge temperatures were recorded daily and were always in the two to eight degrees Celsius range.
+The responsible pharmacist record was seen as complete.
+The responsible pharmacist notice was incorrect at the start of the inspection but this was promptly corrected by the pharmacist.
+The fridge temperatures were recorded daily and were always in the 2 to 8 degrees Celsius range.

-The private prescription, emergency supply and specials records were retained and were in order.
+The private prescription and emergency supply were retained and were in order.
+Specials records were retained but some entries omitted the prescriber's name and address.
 Date checking was carried out in a manner which meant the whole pharmacy is date checked four times in a year and records of this were seen to be completed appropriately.